Every construction software vendor claims AI. Most is marketing fluff. Here's what AI construction management actually looks like on real UK projects.

 Every software vendor has AI now.
 It's on every website, every pitch deck, every LinkedIn post.
 Half the time it's a chatbot that can't find its way out of a paper bag.

-Here's what I've learned building AI into Construction AI - and where the technology genuinely earns its keep.
+Here's what I've learned building AI into a construction management platform — and where the technology genuinely earns its keep for small and mid-size contractors.

-The best AI isn't flashy.
+The best AI construction management isn't flashy.
 It's the stuff that quietly removes the tedious work you didn't realise was eating your week.

 It's not magic.
 It's OCR that actually understands construction drawings.
 The technology handles about 80% of drawings without you touching them.
 The rest need a quick check.
 That's still a massive time saving over typing everything manually.